 Is TunnelBear extension Edge available for Microsoft Edge?

 Yes.
 The Edge browser based on Chromium supports Chrome extensions, so the TunnelBear extension built for Chrome can be installed in Edge with minimal friction.
 The setup is straightforward: open Edge, go to the Chrome Web Store or the TunnelBear extension page if Edge’s store supports it, add the extension, and sign in with your TunnelBear account.
 If you already have TunnelBear on your phone or desktop, syncing credentials is usually seamless, so you can enable protection across devices quickly.
+Secure vpn use for online privacy in 2026: best practices, setup guides, and top VPN picks

 Compatibility tips: